Maaz-Zaidi/Optical-Character-Recognition/README.md

 ```

 The script will convert the image, apply convolution filters (Sharpen, Edge Detection), threshold it to black & white, and display the results in a window.

+## OCR

+*   **Line by Line Classification:** The system segments the image into lines and then characters.

+*   **Optimization & Speed:** Uses an MLP Classifier (a simple Feedforward Neural Network) trained on synthetic data.
+This provides a balance of speed and accuracy compared to heavier CNNs.

+*   **Binary Processing:** Images are thresholded and inverted (White text on Black background) to simplify feature extraction.

+*   **Output:** Recognized text is stored in `output.md`.

+### How it works

+1.  **Preprocessing:** Image is converted to grayscale and thresholded to binary.

+2.  **Segmentation:** Histogram projection profiles are used to isolate lines and individual characters.

+3.  **Classification:** Each character is resized to 20x20 pixels and classified using the pre-trained MLP model.

+4.  **Storage:** Results are appended to a Markdown file.